sharmasushil/3D-reconstruction-from-a-2D-image/README.md

-Please see a short report file for further information on the mathematical modeling concept.
+	:warning: Please see a short report file for further information on the mathematical modeling concept.